falcosecurity/falco-website/content/en/docs/rules/style-guide.md

 All of these fields are incredibly crucial for effective incident response and play a vital role in determining the workload owner.

 For specialized use cases, generic fields such as `%container.ip` or `%container.cni.json` can be further helpful for incident response, especially concerning non-network syscall related alerts in Kubernetes.
 These fields can be correlated, for example, with network proxy logs.
 Additionally, for certain rules, it can be important to traverse the parent process lineage for up to 7 levels.
 In some cases, instead of relying solely on the process name, it might be more effective to traverse the exepath, for example, `proc.aexepath[2]`.
-The process name and executable of the session leader (`%proc.sname`, `%proc.sid.*`) and process group leader (`%proc.vpgid.*`) can also be of high value.
+The process name and executable of the session leader (`%proc.sname`, `%proc.sid.*`) and process group leader (`%proc.vpgid.*`), or other specific process fields such as `proc.is_exe_upper_layer`, `proc.is_exe_from_memfd` or `proc.is_vpgid_leader`, can also hold considerable generic value for each rule.
+However, it is up to you as an adopter to decide.

 We kindly ask you to add fields related to IDs later in your customization process to keep the upstream Falco output fields to a minimum.
 This is because there are many ID-related fields, such as `%proc.pid %proc.ppid %proc.vpid %proc.pvpid %proc.sid %proc.vpgid ...`.
 You can explore the `-p` option for this purpose and add these fields to each rules' output fields.